 I have always seemed like the happy one of my family.
 No one notices things that they don’t want to.
-In September 2015, I jumped off of a freeway overpass.
+In September 2015, I jumped off a freeway overpass.
 I was in the hospital for over a month.
 I will have lasting impressions of the injuries I sustained for the rest of my life.

 TheHopeLine has been here for me when I needed someone to talk to.